BLACKHAWK RAILWAY HISTORICAL SOCIETY

 • Participated in the opening ceremonies for the new commuter station at Tinley Park, Illinois (Oak Park Avenue) in 2004 with a display of classic Rock Island photographs and memorabilia.

-• Participated in the 150th anniversary celebration of the original Dwight, Illinois Chicago & Alton station and also at the 2016 opening of the new Dwight Amtrak station, built as part of the Illinois High-Speed Rail project between Chicago and St. Louis.
+• Participated in the 150th anniversary celebration of the original Dwight, Illinois Chicago & Alton station and at the 2016 opening of the new Dwight Amtrak station, built as part of the Illinois High-Speed Rail project between Chicago and St. Louis.

-• Consulted on a failed proposal for a historical recreation (replacing the heavily-modified original) of a Pennsylvania Railroad depot to be used as a station on the bike trail through Lansing, Illinois on the former PRR “Panhandle Line” right-of way.
+• Consulted on a proposal for a historical recreation (replacing the heavily-modified original) of a Pennsylvania Railroad depot to be used as a station on the bike trail through Lansing, Illinois on the former PRR “Panhandle Line” right-of way.

 • Encouraging community support for restoration of the recently relocated former Chicago & Alton depot in Braidwood, Illinois.